Kourtney Kardashian Spends The Weekend At The Beach With Her Kids

 According to The Daily Mail, Kourtney Kardashian took to her Instagram account over the weekend to share some sweet snapshots of her two youngest children, Penelope and Reign, as they had a great time on the beach.

-The Keeping Up With the Kardashians star seemingly spent the weekend at the beach with her kids as she shared photos of the children playing in the sand in their night clothes on Sunday morning.
+The Keeping Up With the Kardashians star seemingly spent the weekend at the beach with her kids as she shared photos of the children playing in the sand in their night clothes on Sunday morning, hinting at an overnight visit.

-Penelope was seen sporting a white robe as she stands in the sand with the waves crashing in behind her, and the blue sky, complete with fluffy clouds making it the perfect beach setting.
+Penelope was seen sporting a white robe as she stands in the sand with the waves crashing in behind her, and the blue sky, complete with fluffy clouds, making it the perfect beach setting.

-Reign is seen siting in the sand as he buries his action figures on the beach whearing some blue and white shorts and a white t-shirt.
+Reign is seen siting in the sand as he buries his action figures on the beach wearing some blue and white shorts and a white t-shirt.
 His long hair falls over his shoulders and covers his face as he gives a peace sign to the camera.

-Kourtney used Instagram to document her trip, string with her sunset drive on The Pacific Coast Highway.
+Kourtney used Instagram to document her trip, starting with her sunset drive on the Pacific Coast Highway.
 The group seemingly headed to Malibu for their mini beach trip, and seemed to bring along Khloe Kardashian and her daughter, True, as well.

 Khloe took to her own social media account to share a photo of her daughter wearing a pink skirt, red sweater, and red heart-shaped sunglasses as she smiled while siting and playing in the sand.